McKinney Boyd High School: Band

-The McKinney Boyd High School Band, or the Bronco Band, has had a successful début year.
-Its 2006 show titled Bohemia! is based on Queen's Bohemian Rhapsody and was arranged by Dwayne Rice.
-The Boyd Band has competed at several marching competitions in 2006.
+The McKinney Boyd High School Band 2006 show was titled Bohemia!, based on Queen's Bohemian Rhapsody and was arranged by Dwayne Rice.
 The Boyd Band finished in sixth place in the preliminary round at the Denton Golden Triangle Classic.
 In the final round, they advanced to fourth place, ranking ahead of many larger bands.

 They also competed at the UIL Region 3-4A Marching Band competition on October 25, 2006, and received Sweepstakes Ratings, the highest rating awarded in marching band competition.
 The rating signifies a First Division Rating from all three judges at the competition.